How Laboratories and Industry Are Shaping the Future Together

 Industrial research and quality assurance are required today to make decisions faster, more well-founded and more proactively.
 Instead of relying on lengthy test series, data is increasingly becoming a crucial resource.

-Intelligent Support: AI Agents as Part of Material Intelligence
+Smart Assistance: AI Agents as Part of Material Intelligence

-In a modern material intelligence platform such as LabV, AI-based modules analyse historical test results and suggest possible recipe improvements or alternative combinations of raw materials.
-“In doing so, they help researchers and quality engineers make the best decisions faster — without replacing people's expertise,” adds Jouanique.
-This intelligent support is becoming a decisive success factor, particularly in areas such as product development, recycling strategies and material certification.
+In a modern Material Intelligence platform like LabV, AI-powered modules, for example, analyze historical test results and suggest possible formulation improvements or alternative raw material combinations.
+“They help researchers and quality engineers make better decisions faster — without replacing human expertise,” adds Jouanique.
+This intelligent support becomes a decisive success factor, particularly in areas such as product development, recycling strategies, and material certification.

 Practical examples: Material data for the Green Deal